pyros2097/pine/README.md

 No Math Library, Everything should be encapsulated within Number class like pony.

+No functions only classes and objects.
+Maybe static.

 ## Syntax
 PEG Parser with integrated lexing and maybe incremental compiling.
 The compiler will format all code and also on lint errors fail.
 They may be separate processes though.
 The standard case is camelCase and no other.
 2 Spaces or tab width = 2 for indentation.